2 Data input and preprocessing

 2.2 Input Data Preprocessing

 This step is required except for non-human metabolite analysis - mapa provides the convert_id() function to perform ID conversion for downstream analysis.
-Even if your data already contains one of the required identifier columns, you must run this function to ensure all necessary identifiers are present for pathway analysis.
+Even if your data already contains one of the required identifier columns, it is highly recommended to run this function to ensure all necessary identifiers are present for pathway analysis.

 2.2.1 Gene ID conversion